Image3

 How to Use an Ethereum Explorer to Monitor Transactions

 So, cryptocurrency requires tracking by the many users who are in need of being abreast of their activities on the blockchain.
-An Ethereum explorer is that powerful tool, enabling you not only to track transactions but also to view wallet balances and see the whole Ethereum blockchain.
+An Ethereum explorer is that powerful tool, enabling video gamers not only to track transactions but also to view wallet balances and see the whole Ethereum blockchain.
 In this article, we will show you how to use an Ethereum explorer effectively.

 What is an Ethereum Explorer?